WindhoverLabs/juicer/README.md

 ![symbols](Images/fields_table.png "symbols-table")

 As you can see we have a few fields that match our Square struct's id, which is 16.
 Those fields belong to our struct `Square`.
 Also note the **type** column; this tells us the particular type a field is.
 A *type* is the type of a field as it appears in source code.
-This is symply an external key to the **symols** table.
+This is simply an external key to the **symbols** table.
 Also note our **flat_array** field; it has the *same* key for type and symbol; this is how arrays are stored, its size can be seen in the `multiplicity` column.

 This is how juicer stores data in the database.

-**NOTE**: Beware that it is absolutey fine to run juicer multiple times  on different binary files but on the *same* database.
+**NOTE**: Beware that it is absolutely fine to run juicer multiple times  on different binary files but on the *same* database.
 In fact juicer has been designed with this mind so that users can run juicer multiple times against any code base, no matter how large in size.

 # GCC Compatibility <a name="compatibility"></a>